willdurand/willdurand.github.io/_posts/2022-03-10-spi-flash-content-analysis-and-firmware-reconstruction.md

 A [initial ramdisk][] seems to be part of that same `zImage` too, and it contains different `init.*.rc` files.

-The next steps will be to build a new Linux kernel that looks like the extract one, and see if that works.
+The next steps will be to build a new Linux kernel that looks like the extracted one, and see if that works.

 ## Conclusion